-- Are any of the worksurfaces to be height adjustable?
+- Will any of the worksurfaces be height adjustable?

 What this means for a full office reno

 It’s important to keep in mind that your workstation may still need a task chair, monitor arm and keyboard tray.
-As those products are beyond the scope of this article I haven’t included the price of these add-ons in the cost of the workstations but if you would like to learn more we wrote a post specifically on how much a task chair costs.
+As those products are beyond the scope of this article I haven’t included the price of these add-ons in the cost of the workstations but if you would like to learn more about budgeting for task chairs, we wrote a post specifically on how much a task chair costs.

 When planning a project as large as a renovation or move of your full office it is best to start the planning and budgeting process as early as possible.
 Your team in accounting may need to have significantly different workstation configurations than your sales team.
 Having time to really examine a user’s daily tasks can help to lower the average workstation cost across the project.

-By bringing a dealership or space planner onboard before you have begun your move or renovation we can also help you design a furniture configuration that works with the base building layout and minimizes any extra costs such as power and data access poles.
+By bringing an office furniture dealership or space planner onboard before you have begun your move or renovation we can also help you design a furniture configuration that works with the base building layout and minimizes any extra costs such as power and data access poles.